frankenstien-831/agent/README.md

 ./start_ocean.sh --no-commons
 ```

-In another terminal window, run this script and export the seed phrase:
+In another terminal window, run this script:

 ```bash
 # copies the contract artifacts once the local Ocean network is up and running